By Tim Lambert

 The Israelites went back to worshiping idols so God allowed Jabin the king of Hazor (a Canaanite city in the north of what is now Israel) to oppress them.
 However, a judge named Deborah led the Israelites and they crushed the Canaanites in battle.

 Once again the Israelites returned to idolatry so God allowed the Midianites to oppress them.
 (The Midianites came from Arabia and they rode camels).
 Once again the Israelites cried out to God and he raised up Gideon.

 Gideon raised an army but God said there were too many of them.
-God wanted to make it clear it was him who defeated the Midianites.
+God wanted to make it clear it was he who defeated the Midianites.
 It was not due to the skill or courage of the Israelites.
 So God cut down Gideon’s army until there were only 300 men left.

 They carried trumpets and jars with torches inside.
 At night they crept up to the Midianite camp.
 They blew their trumpets and smashed their jars and showed their torches.
 Panic-stricken the Midianites began fighting each other.
 They then fled and an army of Israelites pursued them.

 C. 1105 The prophet Samuel was born

 During his lifetime the Israelites fought the Philistines.
 They were originally from Crete and they invaded Canaan from the sea.
 The Philistines lived in Southwest Canaan and they fought the Israelites as both peoples tried to dominate the region.